EventStore/documentation/docs/v6/event-sourcing/projections.md

 Projections do the same thing as the `When` function in the [entity code](./entities-as-streams.md#using-events-to-mutate-state).
 Just as the entity state, the read model state is the left fold of all the event it processes.

 ::: tip
-Unlike the entity state, which is only applying events for that single entity, projections aren't limited to only process events of a single entity and can do aggregations for multiple entities, even for different types of entities.
+Unlike the entity state, which is only applying events for that single entity, projections aren't limited to only process events of a single entity and can assemble and aggregate data for multiple entities, even for different types of entities.
 :::

 Keeping all this in mind, we can write code for a simple projection.